HomeLatest NewsGovernanceFacing global criticism over shoddy investigation, WHO to relaunch probe into Covid origins

 Advertisement

-As per Ghebreyesus, getting access to raw had been a challenge for the international team that traveled to China to investigate the source of the pandemic.
+As per Ghebreyesus, getting access to raw data had been a challenge for the international team that traveled to China to investigate the source of the pandemic.

 According to scientists at the global health body, time is running out to determine how the pandemic began, as evidence such as blood samples are being thrown away and antibodies in the earliest Covid-19 victims are fading to undetectable levels.

-China has, however, rejected the probe accusing the WHO of “arrogance” and a “disrespect for common sense.” scientists have also asked the WHO to extend the hunt for origins of Covid-19 to labs in other countries including the US Army Medical Institute of Infectious Diseases (USAMRIID) at Fort Detrick, Maryland.
+China has, however, rejected the probe accusing the WHO of “arrogance” and a “disrespect for common sense.”
+Chinese scientists have also asked the WHO to extend the hunt for origins of Covid-19 to labs in other countries including the Army Medical Research Institute of Infectious Diseases (USAMRIID) at Fort Detrick, Maryland.

 Advertisement